LeoRoma/CV/README.md

 Working with Japanese Chefs I also learned to appreciate dedication, precision, and the relentless pursuit of mastering one's craft in any field of work.

-This experience helped me develop a particular attention to detail and strong commitment to deliverables.
+This experience helped me develop a particular attention to detail and strong commitment to deliverables, that I have found very useful for the Frontend Development.

 ## Projects